Halqaroni/Talent-Hunter/README.md

 # Talent-Hunter

 #Part 1: Finding the right candidates for an interview

-Part 1: Finding the right candidates for an interview Screening many resumes and only contacting those relevant to the position is the first step in eliminating candidates.
+Screening many resumes and only contacting those relevant to the position is the first step in eliminating candidates.
 The process is a challenge if companies are handling high volumes of applicants and choose to screen applicants manually.
 We will build a resume screener for companies to take advantage and contact the most relevant candidates for the position.
 We utilize sklearn's cosine similarity and TfidfVectorizer to process and nltk's to visualize and derive the best candidates from a pool of applicants.

 Dataset taken from: https://www.kaggle.com/datasets/wahib04/multilabel-resume-dataset